brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * Be flexible around Camel's Hump and Mount Mansfield to avoid exposure in bad weather.
 There are bad weather blue-blazes that can be used if you need to say on schedule and don't want to cross the dangerously exposed peaks.
 However, steep slippery down sections need to be taken extremely slowly, even on the bad-weather bypasses.
+I was lucky and had perfect weather for Camel's Hump and adequate weather for Mansfield.
 * Sometimes blue-blazes are needed to see the best views (Killington, Belvedere for example), factor those miles into your plans.

 Walking